 ‘Stay golden, habibi.’

 After hanging up, I took my medication and smoked some sensi.
 My body felt like it had been through a street fight.
 Once the meds and Mary Jane hit me, I breathed deep and ran a bath.
-As I sank into the tub, I thought, what a travesty.
-What a shame that all the struggles and souped-up glory of the day wouldn’t be remembered in the morning.
+As I sank into the tub, I thought, what a shame that all the struggles and souped-up glory of the day wouldn’t be remembered in the morning.
 Quel dommage that I would forget the texture of Octavio’s tongue inside me, the smell of his breath, his Picasso marble-coloured eyes, and pectorals that were a wonderland of pointillist tattoos.
 All of that beauty and bleakness would be erased, a mandala wiped away by a defective memory.
 I got out of the tub and dried myself off before moisturising, slipping into my peejays, and plonking myself onto my bed.